-Get your kids to exercise with a bike ride in your local neighborhood or on a local trail.
+Get your kids to exercise on a bike ride in your local neighborhood or try a new trail for bikes near you.

 Decorate your driveway and sidewalk with chalk.
 You can even play a fun sidewalk chalk game that will keep the kids entertained all day.

 Hosting a lemonade stand is the perfect summer activity for kids.
 Have the kids create a big sign, make their lemonade stand, and the lemonade to sell.